-TL:DR warning – this post may be too long for some, so here are some quick links to jump straight to the different AWS storage services:
+TL;DR warning: this post may be too long for some, so here are some quick links to jump straight to the different AWS storage solutions:

 Different Types of AWS Storage